-We all want our websites to be professional and appealing to our visitors, don’t we?
+We all want our websites to be professional and appealing to visitors, right?

-Thankfully, there are lots of free stock photo services available to you.
+Thankfully, there are many free stock photo services available.
 Below, I’ve listed my top 7 FREE stock photo resources with easy-to-understand terms of use.
-Hope this list will help you find the perfect images for your website!
+I hope this list will help you find the perfect images for your website!

 My Top 7 Stock Photo Resources: